pmperpm/git-story-project/README.md

 “Once upon a time, in a land full of bugs,”
-"One weak Bug name Joey"
+"One weak Bug name Joey Fight with Demon Bug"